ExtensionOp Contract

 • 2026-04-19: Initial draft landed in commit efd91a7 on refactor_ad_v3.

 • 2026-04-20: Implementation — ExtensionOp trait, registry, StdTensorOp::Extension carrier, and full forward / AD / shape-infer / compile / eager wiring landed in commit 2c7e26c on codex-stage-6 (branched from efd91a7).
-Public tenferro::extension facade (including apply(op, inputs)) and nine smoke tests landed in commit be9f985.
+The original public tenferro::extension facade was later replaced by the no-facade tenferro_runtime::extension / tenferro_ad::extension surfaces.

 • 2026-04-20: External tropical self-test — FusedTropicalDotGeneralOp landed in tenferro-ext-tropical on branch codex-stage-7 (branched from c9266f9).
 The fused op and public traced wrappers landed in commit e03ea60; the AD parity and contract self-tests in commit 1d9c343.
-Section 14 was updated in the same branch to reconcile its informative sketch with the realised implementation (payload is TropicalKind, AD emits indicator-mask rather than Gather/Scatter — the latter requires an ArgMax op the core does not ship).
+The then-current Section 14 sketch was updated in the same branch to reconcile with that realised implementation.